The Construction Advantage

 In response, Debolt successfully argued that CASPA’s enforcement power applies only against the “party with whom the contractor or subcontractor has contracted.”
 The court held that the reference to “agents” with the statute’s definition of “owner” merely reinforces that an agent’s conduct is “imputed to and binding upon the owner.”
 As a result, the claim against Debolt was dismissed on summary judgment.

-Maine’s Prompt Payment Act, 10 M.R.S.A § 1111 et seq., contains similar language and protections to Pennsylvania’s CASPA.
-Therefore, an action in Maine courts to collect against a developer or land owner’s agent will likely result in the same outcome – dismissal with prejudice.
+ME’s Prompt Payment Act, 10 M.R.S.A § 1111 et seq., contains similar language and protections to Pennsylvania’s CASPA.
+Therefore, an action in ME courts to collect against a developer or land owner’s agent will likely result in the same outcome – dismissal with prejudice.
 Be sure to request a personal guarantee from the agent of a company or LLC if you have underlying concerns about the company’s health or ability to make payment.

 Yes, Let’s Talk About Infrastructure Again